 Your net value—from business interests to personal assets—must be assessed, and expert opinions will be essential.
 A forensic accountant will likely be the primary expert involved in the process, and he will help determine the worth of personal property.
 The difference between achieving a satisfactory result or being subject to an unfair and unreasonable settlement may come down to who retained the most effective professional advisors to value and structure the division of your assets.

 If you’re facing a high-net-worth situation, we at the Law Offices of Paul H. Nathan can help you make all the right moves to prepare the right terms for your high-net-worth marriage or divorce.
-Contact us today if you have questions about your options and how to go about taking the steps necessary to protect yourself and your assets.
+Contact our California Family law attorneys if you have questions about your options and how to go about taking the steps necessary to protect yourself and your assets.